'I enjoy the fact that I'm able to make an impact differently than just hitting a golf ball'

-Tiger Woods aiming to deliver 'lasting impact' on PGA Tour policy board
+Tiger Woods holds court in Bahamas: PGA Tour aim, policy board role and playing plans for 2024

 Speaking for the first time since becoming a member of the tour’s policy board and, consequently, now being at the heart of ongoing talks about a landscape change for the game, the 15-time major winner delivered a message during his Hero World Challenge host press conference in the Bahamas that was loud and clear.